 6.26.1 Applicability to language

 There are many ways to have dead or deactivated code occur in a program and Python is no different in that regard.
-Further, Python does not provide static analysis to detect such code nor does the very dynamic design of Python’s language lend itself to such analysis.
+Python does not provide static analysis to detect such code nor does the very dynamic design of Python’s language lend itself to such analysis.

 The module and related import statement provide convenient ways to group attributes (for example, functions, names, and classes) into a file which can then be copied, in whole, or in part (using the from statement), into another Python module.
 All of the attributes of a module are copied when either of the following forms of the import statement is used.
 This is roughly equivalent to simply copying in all of code directly into the importing program which can result in code that is never invoked (for example, functions which are never called and hence “dead”):